saltkid/bagman/README.md

     -- default: 30 * 60
     interval = 10 * 60,

     -- Color Layer below the image.
-Affects the overall tint of the background -- can be any ansi color like "Maroon", "Green", or "Aqua" or any hex color -- string like "#121212"
+Affects the overall tint of the image and -- can be any ansi color like "Maroon", "Green", or "Aqua", any hex color -- string like "#121212".
+    -- It can also be a table specifying the color as ansi or hex string, -- and the opacity as a number from 0.0 to 1.0
-    -- default: "#000000"
+    -- default: { color = "#000000", opacity = 1.0 }
-    backdrop = "#161616",
+    backdrop = "#161616", -- equivalent to { color = "#161616", opacity = 1.0 }

     -- Whether to immediately start changing bg image every <interval> seconds -- on startup.